boytchev/virtual-prosthetics/docs/userguide.md

 # Hand parts

 Hands parts are predefined robot parts that are used to build antropomorphic robots resembling a human hand.
-Hands parts are: a phalange, a phalange end, and a palm:
+Hands parts are: a finger, a finger tip, and a palm:

 <img src="images/hand.png">